AlfonsoPonce/nd0821-c3-starter-code/starter/model_card_template.md

 ## Model Details
 Prediction task is to determine whether a person makes over 50K a year.
-Adaboost ensemble model is used for doing this task.
+Gradient Boosting model is used for doing this task.
 Base estimator are random forests.
 Default values are used.
 ## Intended Use
 This model can be used to predict the salary level of an individual based off a handful of attributes.
 The usage is meant for students, academics or research purpose.